Rhetos/JsonCommands/Readme.md

   a settings file `test\TestApp\ConnectionString.local.json` with the database connection string (configuration key "ConnectionStrings:RhetosConnectionString").
 * The build output is a NuGet package in the "Install" subfolder.

+## Troubleshooting

+* If the installation is not completed (`.AddJsonCommands()` is missing), a web request to /jc might result with `System.InvalidOperationException: No service for type 'Rhetos.JsonCommands.Host.Filters.ApiCommitOnSuccessFilter' has been registered.`.
+To fix this, follow the instruction in the Installation section above.